madcodemonkey/Azure.Search/CustomMongoDbIndexer/README.md

       - The database must be in a replica set or sharded cluster.
       - The database must use the WiredTiger storage engine.
       - The replica set or sharded cluster must use replica set protocol version 1.
-1. Update the appsettings.json entries with information from the portal
+1. Update the appsettings.json entries with information from the Mongo web site
    - MongoAtlasConnectionString - This is a connection string to an Atlas Mongo DB.
 This is needed to monitor the change stream on the database.
 Again, this only works with ATLAS MongoDB databases (see comment above)
+1. Update the appsettings.json entries with information from the Azure portal
    - CognitiveSearchKey - Get the Primary or Secondary admin key from the Azure Portal.
 See Setting section and the "Keys" item.
    - CognitiveSearchName - This is what you called the cognitive search when you created it in the portal (e.g., mycoolcogsearch).